 We welcome pitches and unsolicited manuscripts, considering them on a rolling basis rather than according to a fixed editorial calendar.
 The best guide to what we are looking for, in terms of both substance and style, is what we have already published, so prospective authors should start by browsing our archives.
 All submissions should be accompanied by full contact information and a brief note describing the author's current and past positions, recent publications, and relevant experience.
-We do not have fact checkers and rely on authors to ensure the veracity of their statements.
-Although we try to avoid using footnotes, contributors should be able to provide appropriate citations for any facts or quotations their pieces contain.
+We rely mainly on authors to ensure the accuracy of information in their pieces; although our articles do not include footnotes, contributors should be able to provide appropriate citations for any facts or quotations their submissions contain.
 Unless otherwise informed, we assume any piece submitted to us is being offered exclusively and that no piece accepted for publication will be published elsewhere simultaneously in any form without our knowledge.

 Visit our submissions page to upload and manage your submission(s).
 Please note that we no longer accept submissions via email.
 Editorial inquiries only can be sent via email (to [email protected]) or regular mail (to Foreign Affairs, Editorial Department, 58 East 68th Street, New York, NY 10065).